top of page

 Benefits of adding resistance training include:

-Enhancing metabolic health by maintaining a higher metabolic rate.
+• Enhancing Metabolic Health: Maintains a higher metabolic rate.

 Practical Tips for Resistance Training